-Two-factor authentication, also called 2FA or MFA, has become the strongest hope in the war against data theft.
-Even if someone steals your login information, with 2FA enabled, they won’t be able to access your account.
+Multi-factor authentication, also called 2FA, has become the strongest hope in the war against data theft.
+Even if someone steals your login information, with MFA enabled, they won’t be able to access your account.

-Many popular websites such as Facebook, Twitter, and Google have enabled 2FA in recent years, and it will become commonplace for all accounts soon enough.
-There’s simply no better way to protect your data than 2FA.
+Many popular websites such as Facebook, Twitter, and Google have enabled MFA in recent years, and it will become commonplace for all accounts soon enough.
+There’s simply no better way to protect your data than MFA.

 4. Learn All You Can About Cyber Security